Zeioth/atom-visual-studio-code-ui/README.md

 1. `tool-bar` by suda - This will enable the sidebar.
 You can set the position to left.
 2. `flex-tool-bar` by cakecatz - It will allow us to configure the elements of the tool-bar.

-It's possible you need to restart Atom to see your toolbar.
+3. `git-plus` by akonwi - Having this you can run git commands from your toolbar.

 ### Customize your toolbar

-To set the items of the toolbar, you must press right click in the toolbar and select "Edit toolbar".
+You can't see the toolbar yet.
+To configure it, you must press ctrl+shift+p and write "Flex Tool Bar: Edit Config File".
 Then paste this code and save it.
-You should see the changes immediately.
+You should be able to see your new toolbar after restart Atom.

 ```json
 [